SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 If you divide a number by zero, or try to calculate modulo zero, Swift will throw an error:

-.. testcode:: overflowOperators
+.. testcode:: overflowOperatorsDivZeroError

     (swift) var x = 1
     // x : Int = 1
-    (swift) var y = x / 0       // this will throw an error
+    (swift) var y = x / 0
+    !!! <REPL Input>:1:11: error: division by zero
+    !!! var y = x / 0
+    !!!           ^

 Integer division by zero is not a valid mathematical action, and so Swift throws an error rather than creating an invalid value.

+..
+NOTE: currently, this testcode block must be the last in the overflowOperators group, as otherwise the stack trace crash from the division-by-zero will mean that subsequent blocks in the group won't get tested.

 Logical Operators
 -----------------